crypticmeta/adderral_auction/README.md

   - WebSocket: emits `pledge_verified` on confirmation via `broadcastPledgeVerified()`.

  - **Frontend UI Improvements**:
   - Set app favicon to `/public/adderrel.png` via Next.js metadata in `frontend/src/app/layout.tsx` (will switch after asset rename)
   - Configured `WalletProvider` to accept and pass `customAuthOptions` to `bitcoin-wallet-adapter` with Adderrels icon
   - Default network is `mainnet`; override via `customAuthOptions` if needed
+  - Auction Progress bar formatting/accessibility improvements (Intl formatting, ARIA valuetext, clamped display percent)
+  - Removed refund display from UI; refunds (if any) are handled manually by the team and not surfaced in the interface
 # Adderrels Auction Platform

 ## Recent Updates